Threshold transient growth as a criterion for turbulent mean profiles: Problem set-up

 \subsection{Timescale for primary transient growth}

-Choosing the primary transient growth timescale $t_p$ presents a challenge as the global (over all $t_p$) optimal growth is achieved at a time much greater than characteristic timescale of turbulent fluctuations by perturbations with larger than observed spanwise spacing. \cite{Butler93} realised that perturbations can only grow over the time limited by the eddy turnover time $t^+_e(y^+)=q^2(y^+)/\epsilon(y^+) \, Re_{\tau}$ (the ratio of the characteristic turbulent velocity squared $q^2$ and dissipation rate $\epsilon$ at a given distance $y^+$ from the wall, given in viscous units) before being disrupted by turbulent fluctuations. \cite{Butler93} suggested choosing $t^+_p=t^+_e(y^{+}_*)$ where $y^+_*$ is the unique wall distance where the optimal streak is positioned given a growth time equal to the local eddy turnover time.
+Choosing the primary transient growth timescale $t_p$ presents a challenge as the global (over all $t_p$) optimal growth is achieved at a time much greater than the characteristic timescale of turbulent fluctuations by perturbations with larger than observed spanwise spacing. \cite{Butler93} realised that perturbations can only grow over the time limited by the eddy turnover time $t^+_e(y^+)=\Rt q^2(y^+)/\epsilon(y^+)$ (the ratio of the characteristic turbulent velocity squared $q^2$ and dissipation rate $\epsilon$ at a given distance $y^+$ from the wall, given in viscous units) before being disrupted by turbulent fluctuations. \cite{Butler93} suggested choosing $t^+_p=t^+_e(y^{+}_*)$ where $y^+_*$ is the unique wall distance where the optimal streak is positioned given a growth time equal to the local eddy turnover time.
 While such restriction of the primary transient growth timescale was debated by \cite{Waleffe97} and \cite{Cherny05}, it provides a practical approach to obtain realistic streamwise streak profiles and will be used below.
 To calculate the eddy turnover time we use the following definitions:

 Then, we compare the centre of the streak location (defined by maximum velocity) as a function of the streak optimisation time to the eddy turnover time $t^+_e$ as a function of the distance from the wall $y^+$, plotted using viscous units in Figure \ref{fig:eddy}.
-The intersection points are at $t^+_p=57.6, \,48.6$ and $44.6$ for $Re_\tau=180,\,360$ and $720$ respectively in the minimal channel (giving a streak spacing of $\lambda_z^{p+}=84$) and at $t^+_p=35.0$ in the large channel for both $Re_\tau=180$ and $550$ (giving a streak spacing of $\lambda_z^{p+}=74$): see Table \ref{tb:LM15}.
+The intersection points are at $t^+_p=114, \,97$ and $95$ for $Re_\tau=180,\,360$ and $720$ respectively in the minimal channel (giving a streak spacing of $\lambda_z^{p+}=168$) and at $t^+_p=79$ and $t^+_p=89$ in the large channel for $Re_\tau=180$ and $550$ respectively (giving streak spacing of $\lambda_z^{p+}=106$ and $\lambda_z^{p+}=112$ respectively): see Table \ref{tb:LM15}.